-Requests for urology consultations at the UWHC will be handled by the Urology Consult resident with supervision from the UW chief resident and staffed by faculty.
-If the UW Consult resident is absent, consult will be handled in the following manner: the PGY1 resident on White or Red or fielded by the on-call resident.
+Requests for urology consultations at the UWHC will be handled by the Urology Consults or PGY1 resident with supervision from the UW chief resident and staffed by faculty.
+If the UW Consults resident is absent, consults will be handled in the following manner: the PGY1 resident on White or Red or fielded by the on-call resident.
 Unless otherwise directed, new consults go to the team of the on-call faculty.